Meta Description Examples for Homepages, Blogs & Businesses

 Why it works:

-Tesla does a great job of covering the basics and optimizing for branded search results.
-Which is more important to them than ranking for someone generally trying to learn about electric cars or solar power.
-Their dominance in the field makes branded more important.
+Tesla does a great job of covering the basics and optimizing for branded search results, which is more important to them than ranking for someone generally trying to learn about electric cars or solar power.
+Their dominance in the field makes branded more critical.

 2. Domino’s Pizza